Grand Valley AVA: Wine industry

 Grand Valley, particularly the eastern area, is unofficially considered 'Colorado Wine Country' and a popular destination for enotourism because of the growing interest in wine tasting and the abundance of natural recreational activities and scenery surrounding the area including Colorado National Monument and the Book Cliffs.
 Most of Colorado's grape production is from the Grand Valley.
 However, the continental climate somewhat limits the grape varieties and not all varieties produce substantial yields.
 There are around thirty wineries/vineyards in addition to an abundance of cideries, meaderies and orchards.
-Grape varieties planted vary widely and average yields are relatively low at about 2.5 tons/acre.
+Grape varieties planted vary widely and average yields are relatively low at about 2.5 ST per acre.
 Wine styles range from dry white and red wines to semi-sweet, dessert wines; and even ice wine.
 Due to the abundance of orchards in the area many growers will incorporate local fruits, such as peaches, plums and cherries, into the sweet wines.
 However, traditional Cabernet Sauvignon, Merlot, Chardonnay and Syrah are the most popular and easily grown fruit in this dry, high-altitude terroir.

-In 2018, Grand Valley AVA received international acclaim as one of the 'Top Ten Wine Getaways” by Wine Enthusiast Magazine.
+In 2018, Grand Valley AVA received international acclaim as one of the "Top Ten Wine Getaways" by Wine Enthusiast Magazine.
 Palisade hosts its annual Colorado Mountain Winefest which was named the 'Best Wine Fest in the Nation' by USA Today's "10Best" in 2017.
 Over 6,000 attended the sold-out event which exhibits several hundred local wines, meads & ciders from dozens of Colorado wineries, meaderies and cideries.